kapilfreeman/Java_Assignment/README.md

-#Java Assignment One
+# Java Assignment One
-This is the first assignment.
+*This is the first assignment.*
-you can find the code inside src folder. afdasfhsakjfdhasljkfhnskaljdfhisafhnsaokfn
+*The code can be found inside src folder.*